A Lesson to Learn: Citius Pharmaceuticals Inc. (CTXR)

 CTXR’s Market Performance

-After a stumble in the market that brought CTXR to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -14.14% of loss for the given period.
+After a stumble in the market that brought CTXR to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 11.38% of gains for the given period.

 Stock Fundamentals for CTXR